Accessibility navigation

 Two FA BUT Studios at the Landscape Festival: Student Visions and Interventions for Hradec Králové

-The Palacký–Dokoupilová Studio presents the Urban Living Lab Hradec Králové projects, focused on the revitalization of the area between Karla IV Avenue and Smetana Embankment, including Škroupova Street, Průmyslová Street, and 5 May Square.
-The diploma projects offer comprehensive urban design solutions and proposals for mixed-use buildings and public spaces in the northeastern part of the site, while the bachelor projects focus on the architectural design of a corner mixed-use building at the intersection of Průmyslová and Škroupova streets.
-What unites these proposals is the ambition to create a high-quality urban environment with an emphasis on blue-green infrastructure and climate adaptation.
+The diploma projects bring forward urban design solutions and proposals for mixed-use buildings as well as public spaces in the north-eastern part of the site, while the bachelor’s projects focus on the design of a corner mixed-use building at the intersection of Průmyslová and Škroupova streets.
+What unites these proposals is an effort to create a high-quality urban environment with an emphasis on blue-green infrastructure and adaptation to climate change.

 Inserted by: Rychnovská Anna Mgr.